 If you are having trouble submitting your abstract through Easychair, or if you have any questions about the submission and review process, please email the program chair (contact below).

 You can register through the form below.
 You will receive confirmation and a request to pay the conference fee (see below).
-If you don’t hear from us in 3 days after submitting the form, please contact us at firstname.lastname@example.org.
+If you don’t hear from us in 3 days after submitting the form or if you have any other technical questions about registration, please contact Petr Vlček.
 Registration deadline is September 30.

 Conference fee is 30 EUR early bird (until September 1) and 45 EUR regular fee (until September 30).
 Payment must be made by direct bank transfer (September 30 is deadline).
 Please enter your name and CEEGS 2018 into the information field.

 |IBAN code:||CZ53 0100 0000 1953 7318 0297|